 How much will I get?

 This is decided at local authority level.
-The amount you will get will be based upon your need assessed by your local council.
-It may not cover all the money you need to meet your rent.
+The amount you will get will be based upon your own individual needs and will be assessed by your local council.
 Each council has a limited annual fund from which to draw from.

 How do I apply?

 You need to contact your local council – either by phone or by writing to them.

 Typically you will need to supply the following supporting documentary evidence…

 - Credit Card Statements